ing-bank/doing-cli/docs/howto/getting_started.md

 git clone <your repo>
 git checkout <your repo>

-# Work on something new
+# Work on something *new*
 ado workon "make an update to the readme"
 > created new work-item #12341 "make an update to the readme"
    > added area-path "your-repo"
-> created new branch origin/12341-make-an-update-to-the-readme
+> created & linked new branch origin/12341-make-an-update-to-the-readme
-> created new branch 12341-make-an-update-to-the-readme
+> To work on the issue, use the following commands:
+   > git fetch --all
-> switched to branch 12341-make-an-update-to-the-readme
+   > git checkout 12341-make-an-update-to-the-readme

 # Your normal workflow
 echo "some change" >> README.md